frederic-perez/AmE-dictionary/data/dictionary.md

 __charientism__ _n_ /KAR-ee-uhn-tiz-uhm/ An insult disguised as a jest or a compliment.
 __charily__
 __charisma__ _n_ :two::mute:[c~~h~~arisma]:hammer: /kuh-RIZ-muh/
-__charlatan__ _n_ :three: A person who makes elaborate, fraudulent, and often voluble claims to skill or knowledge; a quack or fraud. _Syn_ mountebank _In a somber tone, the charlatan proclaimed that he could cure the woman with only a banana peel-for a small fee, of course._
+__charlatan__ _n_ :four: /SHAHR-luh-tun/ A person who pretends to know or be something in order to deceive people.
+A person who makes elaborate, fraudulent, and often voluble claims to skill or knowledge; a quack or fraud. _Syn_ mountebank _In a somber tone, the charlatan proclaimed that he could cure the woman with only a banana peel-for a small fee, of course._ _Some people thought he was a great leader, but others saw him as just a charlatan._
 __charnel__ _adj_ :five: Gruesomely indicative of death or the dead. _Syn_ ghastly, sepulchral _The charnel smell coming from the suspect’s basement left little doubt that he was the killer we were seeking._ _It served as the hospital’s charnel house._ _The charnel wagon._
 __charred__ _adj_ :two: Burnt and blackened.
 __charted__